 We determine the estimated value of the collateral required to secure each member's advances by applying collateral discounts, or haircuts, to the market value or UPB of the collateral, as applicable.
-At December 31, 2023 and 2022, we had rights to collateral on a borrower-by-borrower basis with an estimated lendable value equal to or in excess of our advances outstanding.
+At December 31, 2024 and 2023, we had rights to collateral on a borrower-by-borrower basis with an estimated lendable value equal to or in excess of our advances outstanding.

-At December 31, 2023 and 2022, we did not have any advances that were past due, on non-accrual status, or considered impaired.
-In addition, there were no modifications related to advances to borrowers experiencing financial difficulties during the year ended December 31, 2023 and no troubled debt restructurings for the years ended December 31, 2022 or 2021.
+At December 31, 2024 and 2023, we did not have any advances that were past due, on non-accrual status, or considered impaired.
+In addition, there were no modifications related to advances to borrowers experiencing financial difficulties during the years ended December 31, 2024 and 2023.
+There were no troubled debt restructurings for the year ended December 31, 2022.

-At December 31, 2023 and 2022, based upon the collateral held as security, our credit extension and collateral policies, our credit extension and collateral policies, our credit analysis and the repayment history on advances, no allowance for credit losses on advances was deemed necessary.
+At December 31, 2024 and 2023, based upon the collateral held as security, our credit extension and collateral policies, our credit analysis and the repayment history on advances, no allowance for credit losses on advances was deemed necessary.